TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid.md

 ## JS vs JSX

 [JSX](https://react.dev/learn/writing-markup-with-jsx) is a syntax extension to JavaScript heavily used by React.
 It lets you directly embed markup in JavaScript that looks very similar to HTML.
 When the JSX file is transpiled to JavaScript, the markup is replaced by JavaScript code that makes calls to [`React.createElement`](https://react.dev/reference/react/createElement).
-React uses elements as a light weight way to describe UI.
+React uses elements as a lightweight way to describe UI.
 React then [updates the browser DOM]({{ vs_url | append: "#react-virtual-dom" }}) to match the UI defined by the elements.

 Looking more closely at `VirtualScroller.js` shows that it does indeed include JSX markup.
 Much of the front end tooling used with React doesn't care what extension you use for JSX.
 Clearly, Vite does.
 I renamed the file to `VirtualScroller.jsx` and the browser immediately updated.